 Check for any problem with Battery

 Battery can be a potential reason for random reboots.
 Chances are, the battery is not properly seated inside the case.
 It might be loose and a small jerk can cause the battery to slightly come off the position, thus disconnecting the contact between the battery and the gold connector through which the charge flows.
-Another problem might be the position of connector which may not be properly aligned with the battery’s contact point.
+Another problem might be the position of the connector which may not be properly aligned with the battery’s contact point.

 - If the phone is too old, check if the battery is working properly.
 Use a new or working battery and check if it is working fine.